Richmond, Virginia: Colleges and universities

 The Richmond area has many major institutions of higher education, including Virginia Commonwealth University (public), University of Richmond (private), Virginia Union University (private), South University–Richmond (private, for-profit), Union Theological Seminary & Presbyterian School of Christian Education (private), and the Baptist Theological Seminary in Richmond (BTSR—private).
 Several community colleges are in the metro area, including J. Sargeant Reynolds Community College and Brightpoint Community College (Chesterfield County).
 Several technical colleges are in Richmond, including ITT Technical Institute, ECPI College of Technology, and Centura College.
 The same is true of vocational colleges, including Fortis College and Bryant Stratton College.

 Virginia State University is located about 20 mi south of Richmond, in Ettrick, just outside Petersburg.
 Randolph-Macon College is located about 15 mi north of Richmond, in Ashland.

 Media

 The Richmond Times-Dispatch, owned by Lee Enterprises, Inc., is the local daily newspaper, with a Sunday circulation of 120,000.
 Style Weekly, an online alternative local publication owned by VPM Media Corporation, covers popular culture, arts, and entertainment.
-RVA Magazine is the city's only independent art music and culture publication.
-Originally a quarterly, it now is a monthly.
 The Richmond Free Press and the Voice cover the news from an African-American perspective.